Who was Shimea in the Bible? - Everything you need to know about Shimea

 The story of Shimea

-in Hebrew: שימאה
+In Hebrew: שימאה

 Shimea was a biblical figure from the Old Testament.
 He was the son of Jacob and Leah, and the brother of Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and Dinah.
 He was the fourth son of Jacob and Leah.
 Shimea is best known for being the ancestor of the Shimeites, a tribe of Israelites.
 He is also known for being the father of four sons: Gaddi, Susi, Ezer, and Shaul.
 Shimea's life is not well documented in the Bible, but he is mentioned in the book of Genesis.
 He is mentioned in the genealogy of Jesus in the Gospel of Matthew.
 Shimea is an important figure in the Bible because he is the ancestor of the Shimeites, a tribe of Israelites.
 He is also important because he is mentioned in the genealogy of Jesus in the Gospel of Matthew.
 He is an important figure in the history of the Israelites and in the history of Christianity.